ybracke/transnormer/README.md

 ##### 7. Beam Search Decoding Parameters <!-- omit in toc -->

 The `[beam_search_decoding]` section contains parameters related to beam search decoding during inference. `no_repeat_ngram_size` prevents n-grams of a certain size from repeating.
 (Note that what is a sensible value for this parameter is different depending on the tokenization.
 For a char/byte-based (aka "tokenizer-free") model, set this to higher value than for subword-based models.) `early_stopping` enables stopping decoding when early stopping criteria are met. `length_penalty` controls the trade-off between sequence length and probability. `num_beams` specifies the number of beams to use in beam search.

+#### Resume training a model

+To resume fine-tuning a model that is already the product of fine-tuning (called 'checkpoint-X' henceforth), simply provide the path to checkpoint-X under `language_models` in `training_config.toml`.
+The model resulting from further fine-tuning os called checkpoint-Y, accordingly.
+It was created like this:
+`original-pretrained-model (e.g. `byt5-small`) -> checkpoint-X -> checkpoint-Y`.
+Thus, in order to be able to keep track of the full provenance of checkpoint-Y, we must not only keep checkpoint-Y's `training_config.toml` but also keep the directory where checkpoint-X and its `training_config.toml` is located.

 ### 2. Generating normalizations